 It’s possible that Klonopin may be a long-term treatment.
 How long you take this medication may depend on many factors, including what condition you’re taking the drug to treat.
 If Klonopin works to manage your condition, your doctor may recommend that you take it long term.

 However, it’s important to note that Klonopin hasn’t been studied in people with panic disorder for longer than 9 weeks.
 So, it’s not known what long-term effects the drug may have.
 Taking Klonopin long term may also increase your risk of dependence.
+(With dependence, your body needs the drug to feel like you usually do.)

 Due to these risks, your doctor will recommend taking the lowest dosage of Klonopin for the shortest amount of time possible.
 It’s possible that your doctor may recommend taking Klonopin short term for your condition.
 Then, they may recommend switching to a different treatment option.